LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Proposed LEMON Dataset

 \section{Proposed LEMON Dataset}

-To develop a robust surgical foundation model, it is essential to create a comprehensive, large-scale dataset of diverse surgical images that covers the whole spectrum of minimally invasive surgical procedures executed within the operating room.
-To fulfill this need, we propose LEMON, a dataset comprising more than 4K videos totaling 938 hours of surgical footage that covers 35 distinct procedures, including videos from robotic-assisted surgeries and non-robotic traditional laparoscopies (see more details on these surgical techniques in the supplementary material).
+To develop a robust surgical foundation model, it is essential to curate a large-scale, diverse dataset spanning the full spectrum of minimally invasive procedures.
+To address this, we propose LEMON, a comprehensive dataset comprising over 4K videos (938 hours) across 35 distinct procedure types, including both robotic-assisted and traditional non-robotic laparoscopies.